 - Shoulder workouts/stretches.
 Your hands can carry a lot of weight, while there are only small muscle groups that support the whole weight of it.
 Usually, your back compensates the load in a wrong way – so any extra workout is great to get stronger shoulders.
 But, don’t go too far only by strengthening certain shoulder muscles.

 Probably the closest you can get when you want to get good at surfing.
 The surfing balance board trains exactly the specific touch of balance and certain muscles groups you will be used when surfing the wave.

 You can do it yourself, or trust others and order models like THIS from Amazon.

 An exercise ball is a great way to improve your back and core muscles.
 There are many video-tutorials found online, that specifically train and stretch your core and back, that always get an intense workout when surfing.

 See the Amazon’s Choice Excercise Ball

 If you car brokes down – you take it to a mechanic, if you are having mental troubles – you see a psychologist.
 If you are a mechanic, great – you can fix your car yourself, and a psychologist might see the roots and ways to solve a problem, but you can’t give your body a back and shoulder massage, can you?
-Going to a massage therapist regularly is the best you can do to your body.
+Regular visits to the massage therapist are the best you can do to your body.

 Surfing and Yoga go together like peanut butter and jelly.
 Every proper surf-town has probably more Yoga-classes than surf schools.
 Yoga is a perfect way to work with your muscles calmly.
-Yoga is also a perfect way to increase flexibility, which is a major advantage for surfers!
+Yoga is also an ideal way to increase flexibility, which is a significant advantage for surfers!